 A design from the 1970s, usually attributed to Tamara Aladin.

-The design - with its cog shaped outline - is influenced by the aesthetics of industrial design, and architecture.
+The design - with its camshaft shaped outline - is influenced by the aesthetics of industrial design, and architecture.

 The vase often named a ‘camshaft’ vase, which underlines this look.
-The colour is wonderfully evocative of the 1970s too.
+The colour is wonderfully evocative of the 1970s.

 This ‘industrial aesthetic’ was promoted at the Machine Art Exhibition (MoMA Exh. #34, March 5-April 29, 1934), co curated by the architect Philip Johnson.
 It is an exhibition which Tamara Aladin, who studied ceramics at art school, would have been aware of.